 According to Dr. Seppala’s research, spiritual people engage in practices known to reduce levels of stress.
 For example, spiritual people are more likely to:

-- Volunteer or donate to the poor; According to research, regular community service can serve as a buffer against the effects of stress, thus leading to longer lives;
+- Volunteer or donate to the poor.
+Regular community service can serve as a buffer against the effects of stress, thus leading to longer lives.

-- Meditate to cope with stress; 42% of spiritual people meditate when stressed rather than overeat or indulge in unhealthy coping behaviors.
-Meditation has all kinds of benefits—from improved health, happiness, and focus to decreased pain and depression;
+- Meditate to cope with stress.
+Forty-two percent (42%) of spiritual people meditate when stressed rather than overeat or indulge in unhealthy coping behaviors.
+Meditation has all kinds of benefits, from improved health, happiness, and focus to decreased pain and depression.

 - Live with a built-in community.
-After food and shelter, social connection is the top predictor of health, happiness, and longevity.
-Religious people are more likely to spend time with family and feel a strong sense of belonging to a community of like-minded people;
+After food and shelter, social connection is the top predictor of health, authentic happiness, and longevity.
+Religious people are more likely to spend time with family and feel a strong sense of belonging to a community of like-minded people.

 - Turn to prayer.
-Research suggests prayer helps people find comfort by helping them deal with difficult emotions, encourages forgiveness, and leads to healthier relationships;
+Research suggests prayer helps people find comfort by assisting them to deal with difficult emotions, encourages forgiveness, and leads to healthier relationships.

-Of course, these findings could also be placebo – we tend to feel better when we believe something will make us feel better.
+Of course, these findings could also indicate a placebo effect.
+We tend to feel better when we believe something will make us feel better.